keerthy97/polling-system-API/README.md

 # POLLING SYSTEM API

 A simple polling system api where anyone can create questions with options and can also add votes to those options.

+### As the project is developed solely as an API without a frontend for user visualization, it cannot be hosted with a URL.

 - Sample Question
   ![question](./images/view_question.png)